luvnft/astro-hahz/src/content/blog/01-hahz-live-tv-streaming-app-is-launched/index.md

 ## Join the Movement

 Hahz.live TV isn’t just an app—it’s a movement.
 A platform that combines spirituality, blockchain, and education to create a purpose-driven community.
-Follow **@WizardofHahz**, tune into his live events, and start your journey toward spiritual and economic wealth.
+Follow [@wizardofhahz](https://tiktok.com/@wizardofhahz), tune into his live events, and start your journey toward spiritual and economic wealth.

 ### **Be Part of History.**
 Earn crypto.
 Learn blockchain.
 Change the world.